botaniQQQ/freekassa-node/README.md

-# Generate URL for payment in Freekassa/Free-kassa.
+# Generate URL for payment in Freekassa (Old Free-kassa).

 ## Installation